-We want all our customers to feel safe and confident in their choice to park in our facilities.
+We want all our customers to feel safe and confident when parking in our facilities.
 We plan to implement robust security measures that include 24/7 surveillance, well-lit parking areas, access control systems, and dedicated civil enforcement officers to provide a visible presence and swift response in case of any issues.
 We will continuously invest in cutting-edge technology and training to ensure that our security measures are of the highest standard.
 To provide further reassurance, we will work to achieve recognised external accreditation for our car parks.

-Ensure parking payment options are designed to offer access to all the level of cash payments reducing, we will strive to offer a range of payment options including contactless and app-based solutions that suit customer needs and remain affordable.
-We will change our POF machines to allow contactless payments, this will avoid customers incurring a $\pounds 0.20p$ conveniance charge from the app provider.
+Ensure parking payment options are designed to offer access to all

+We are committed to ensuring that customers have a choice in the way in which they pay.
+With the level of cash payments reducing, we will strive to offer a range of payment options including contactless and app-based solutions that suit customer needs and remain affordable.
+We will change our POF machines to allow contactless payments, which will avoid customers incurring a 20 pence convenience charge from the app provider.